zhenghung/CompactWarehouseRobotNavi/ROS/README.md

 This node has to be launched which will create a `/laser_filtered` topic.
 To view in rviz, change LaserScan topic accordingly.

+If a Gazebo simulation is used instead, you can use a different launch file for simulations:

+    roslaunch warebot_description filter_sim.launch

 ## Mapping or Creating a map
 Mapping is done via gmapping.
 We create a map so that the robot can use it for navigation.